What does it really mean to "spin" something — and is it bad for you?

 Spin is Freedom of Speech (Yes, I Went There!)

 Now, allow me to bang the biggest drum at my disposal:

 I’d go so far as to say that we’re supposed to have our say — especially when our stories contradicts the perspectives of the dominant majority.
 Why?
 Because if I don’t get to describe the reality in the way I see it, who else will?

 I’m not talking about some stone cold capitalistic righteousness where businesses should be allowed to do or say anything within the confines of the law.
 But I do believe that we all should have the right to participate in public debate.

 Even if it’s about which flavor ice-cream people should choose.

 This line of argument is not without merit from a linguistic perspective, either:

 Spinning is a circular motion, not a binary type of flip where you switch from truth to lie or vice versa.
-Something can spin out of control, directly implying a circular motion breaking its gravitational bond with the centre and thus spinning outwards in wider and wider circles, like a spiral.
+Something can spin out of control, directly implying a circular motion is breaking its gravitational bond with the center and thus spinning outwards in wider and wider circles, like a spiral.

 So, is spin a bad thing?
 Well, no. Because we all need to present our cases.